Project

 Incorrect reverse DNS zone in DHCP server config for non-octet-aligned subnet mask

-Added by Chaos215 Bar2 over 6 years ago.
-Updated over 1 year ago.
+Added by Chaos215 Bar2 about 7 years ago.
+Updated about 2 years ago.

 Status: